Detecting the orbital character of the spin fluctuation in the Iron-based superconductors with the resonant inelastic X-ray scattering spectroscopy

-Since the radius of the Fe $3d$ orbital is much smaller than the distance between neighboring Fe ions in the Iron-based superconductors, the dipole approximation is applicable and we can approximate the plane wave factor $e^{i\mathrm{k}\cdot\mathrm{r}_{i}}$ in the transition operator $\mathcal{D}$ by a constant $e^{i\mathrm{k}\cdot\mathrm{R}_{i}}$\cite{RIXS}, in which $\mathrm{R}_{i}$ is the position of the atomic site that the $i$-th electron resides.
-With such an approximation, one can show that the RIXS transition amplitude becomes
+The expression of the transition amplitude $F_{f,g}$ can be simplified by the following two approximations.
+Firstly, since the radius of the Fe $3d$ orbital is much smaller than the distance between neighboring Fe ions in the IBSs, the dipole approximation is applicable\cite{RIXS} and we can approximate the plane wave factor $e^{i\mathrm{k}\cdot\mathrm{r}_{i}}$ in the transition operator $\mathcal{D}$ by a constant $e^{i\mathrm{k}\cdot\mathrm{R}_{i}}$, in which $\mathrm{R}_{i}$ is the position of the atomic site that the $i$-th electron resides.
+Under the dipole approximation, the RIXS transition amplitude becomes

-in which $\mathrm{D}_{\mathrm{k}}=\sum_{i}e^{i\mathrm{k}\cdot\mathrm{R}_{i}} \mathrm{r}_{i}$ is the dipole operator at wave vector $\mathrm{k}$.
-In the Fe $L_{3}$ edge resonance, the intermediate state always involves a core hole in the $2p^{\frac{3}{2}}$ multiplet and we will treat the denominator in $G(z)$, $z-E_{n}$, as a constant.
-If we neglect the interaction effect in the intermediate state, we can derive an effective transition operator for the valence electrons by summing over the intermediate core hole states, which takes the form of